FerroEduardo/poc-benthos-helm-chart-bug/README.md

         ```
     </details>

-2. Custom config files inserted using `--set-file config=./path/config.yaml` are converted to a raw string instead of being converted to YAML
+2. Custom config files that have **any extra space or blank line** are are converted to a raw string instead of being converted to YAML
     - <details>
         <summary>Example</summary>